-Movie Scenario of Admiral Chen Ho (鄭和), by the Late Nan Kung Po (南宮搏), Translated by the Late Mr. Sherman Wang
+Movie Scenario of Admiral Chen Ho (鄭和), by Nan Kung Po (南宮搏), Translated by the Late Mr. Sherman Wang

 In the 43rd year of the Republic (1954), the shipping magnate Mr. C. Y. Tung (董浩雲) planned to produce a movie about the voyages of Cheng Ho (鄭和 1371-1433? or Chen Ho) to the Western Seas.
 He first engaged the distinguished dramatist Mr. Yao K’o (姚克) to write an outline of the screenplay titled Movie Scenario of Admiral Chen Ho.
 It was first published in the Maritime Digest, a bi-monthly magazine, on 30 June in the 49th year of the Republic (1960).